 - The tenant requires the Microsoft Intune Plan 1 subscription

-- Azure AD Free (or greater) subscription
+- Microsoft Entra ID Free (or greater) subscription

 - You need a Windows Enterprise E3/E5/F3, Education A3/A5, Virtual Desktop Access E3 or E5 or M365 Business Premium license